-6A:23-4.3 New private schools for the disabled
+6A:23-4.3 New approved private schools for students with disabilities

-(a) A prospective applicant shall file an application and obtain approval of such application from the Commissioner prior to operating an approved private school for the disabled.
+(a) A prospective applicant shall file an application to establish an approved private school for students with disabilities with the Office of Special Education Programs and obtain approval of such application from the Commissioner prior to operating an approved private school for students with disabilities.

-1. A currently approved private school for the disabled which is expanding a program to another location or opening a new program is considered a new private school subject to (a) above.
+1. A currently approved private school for students with disabilities which is expanding a program to another location or opening a new program is considered a new private school subject to (a) above.

-2. A currently approved private school for the disabled that is expanding a program, or adding a new class type(s) to be housed in another building at the current location, shall not be considered a new private school for the disabled and shall charge as a tentative tuition rate the tuition the school is currently charging.
+2. A currently approved private school for students with disabilities that is expanding a program, or adding a new class type(s) to be housed in another building at the current location, shall not be considered a new private school for students with disabilities and shall charge as a tentative tuition rate the tuition the school is currently charging.

-(b) An applicant applying for approval as a new private school for the disabled shall provide evidence to the Department that there is sufficient need for the new private school as defined as follows:
+(b) An applicant applying for approval as a new private school for students with disabilities shall provide evidence to the Department that there is sufficient need for the new private school as defined as follows: